 “The objects of capital construction were erected without obtaining the relevant permits, and other structures were erected whose presence on this land plot contradicts the established restrictions for the conservation zone of the reserve.
 In connection with the above, the district prosecutor’s office introduced the idea of eliminating violations of the law to the administration of the Zarubinsky city settlement, ”the prosecutor’s office of the Khasansky district of Primorye said.

 This implies that illegal buildings in Salvation Bay need to be demolished.
 The military prosecutor's office of the Pacific Fleet is still continuing its verification.

-It is noteworthy that in November this year, a similar precedent occurred at the other end of the country.
-The Supreme Court of Russia put an end to the dispute between the Central Black Earth Reserve named after Alekhine and the owners of the plots on its territory.
-How many years ago in the village of Kukuyevka, Kursk region, agricultural land was transferred to the category for private housing.
-These sites quickly sold out, and someone enriched themselves on the sale.
-The owners of the territories could not register the newly built houses - Rosreestr refused to issue them, referring to the lack of coordination with the reserve.
-And in the end, the court sided with the protected areas, determining that any construction in the security zone should first be agreed with the reserve.
+It is noteworthy that in November this year a similar precedent took place on the other side of the country.
+The Supreme Court of Russia has put an end to the dispute between the Alekhine Central Black Earth Reserve and the owners of plots on its territory.
+How many years ago, in the village of Kukuevka, Kursk region, agricultural land was transferred to the category for individual housing construction.
+These plots were quickly sold out, and someone made a fortune on the sale.
+Territory owners could not register newly built houses - Rosreestr refused to register them, citing the lack of approval from the reserve.
+And in the end, the court sided with the protected areas, having determined that any construction in the protected zone must first of all be coordinated with the reserve.

 Despite the results of the prosecutor’s inspection, a point in the history of the struggle of the Far Eastern Marine Reserve has not yet been set.
 The owner of the cottages is ready to defend the right to buildings in court, and the reserve hopes that the executive authorities will complete the case and fulfill the submission of the prosecutor to eliminate violations.